cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 vehicle: Alpha
 vehicle-type: rocket
 vehicle-slug: alpha
-payload: LM400 Pathfinder - 'Message In A Booster'
+payload: Message In A Booster / LM400 Pathfinder
 payload-type: satellite
 payload-description: >-
   The Lockheed Martin LM400 Pathfinder, a technology demonstration satellite and prototype of the LM400 multi-mission bus, was the largest payload yet for Firefly's Alpha rocket.
-Serving as a demonstrator for commercial, civil, and military remote sensing and communications, the 'Message in a Booster' mission reflects a multi-launch partnership between Lockheed Martin and Firefly Aerospace.
+Serving as a demonstrator for commercial, civil, and military remote sensing and communications, the 'Message In A Booster' mission reflects a multi-launch partnership between Lockheed Martin and Firefly Aerospace.
 links: